+-u

--u Print times in UNIX epoch format.
+Print times in UNIX epoch format.

--p C/P/A/R/I/D/all
+-p C/P/Psync/A/R/I/D/Dsync/all

 Print a specific metadata value or set of metadata values.
-The $\neg p$ option may be followed by one or more of the following letters to indicate which value or values to print: C for the creation date, P for the publication date, P for the activation date, P for the revocation date, P for the inactivation date, or P for the deletion date.
-To print all of the metadata, use $\neg p$ all.
+The -p option may be followed by one or more of the following letters or strings to indicate which value or values to print: C for the creation date, P for the publication date, Psync for the CDS and CDNSKEY publication date, A for the activation date, R for the revocation date, I for the inactivation date, D for the deletion date, and Dsync for the CDS and CDNSKEY deletion date To print all of the metadata, use -p all.